About | Technique & Training

 Apart from the Luigi Warm Up Technique, Dance Ensemble dancers perform a rigorous cross-floor routine, which incorporates kicks, turns, balances and leaps, across the dance studio.
 In contrast to the Luigi Warm Up Technique, the cross-floor routine is more dynamic and intense.

 Zaini Mohammad Tahir then conducts a short choreography session of roughly ten-eights, which the dancers will have to showcase to each other at the end of the technique class.
 This trains the dancers to be alert and quick in picking up new steps and new styles, whilst learning the performance aspect of dance, rather than just the technique.
-This also draws the dancers closer to the NUS Dance Ensemble’s root of Asian Contemporary dance.
+This also draws the dancers closer to the Ensemble’s roots of Asian Contemporary dance.